creativival/Voxelaming/README.en.md

 ### Preparing Your Computer

 Both Windows and Mac are supported.
-If the programming language (Python, Node.js, Ruby, Swift) is not installed on your computer, please install the language you want to use.
+If the programming language (Python, Node.js, Ruby, Swift, Scratch3 MOD) is not installed on your computer, please install the language you want to use.
 Data communication between the computer and the device (iPhone, iPad, Apple Vision Pro) uses an Internet connection (they do not need to be connected to the same network).
 Once this is done, your computer is ready.

 ### Placing a Plane Anchor